amphybio/Giovanini2020_ComparativeAnalysis/README.md

 The contents in this repository are:
 * The Maple worksheet file, "ComparativeAnalysis_ProbabilitesAndMoments.mw";

-* The html folder within Maple worksheet transformed in html.
+* The html folder with Maple worksheet transformed in html.